 Native genocide: Germany in the 1930s felt hemmed in, desiring more land for industry, agriculture, and national security.
 They looked east to Poland, Czechoslovakia, and other weaker nations as territory to conquer.
 Just as “Manifest Destiny” was the White American justification to move west across North America, stealing Native land and slaughtering Native people, Germany was looking for a rationale to confiscate land in Eastern Europe.
 They found U.S. justifications for territorial expansion very helpful.

 Race-based immigration policies: Prior to the Civil War, numerous states in the Midwest and Northeast passed laws aimed at keeping Black people, including free Black people, from moving up from the South.
 California outlawed Chinese immigration, and the federal government followed suit with the Chinese Exclusion Act of 1882.
 Additional bills designed to restrict immigration to White people were passed in 1896, 1917, 1921, and especially, 1924, which also limited immigration from Southern and Eastern Europe.
 We offered many precedents for Germany to follow.
+A century later, there are plenty of people–including people in significant positions of power–who want to return to immigration policies fueled in large part by a vision of a “racially pure” America.

 Anti-miscegenation laws: The U.S. was especially helpful here: the Nuremberg participants noted that they could find no other nation in the world with laws against marrying someone from another racial, ethnic, or cultural group.
 Of course, that requires categorizing everyone by race.
 This is one of the times the Nazis found some U.S. laws too extreme, rejecting our “one-drop rule” as they wrote their definition of a Jew.